BAP Almirante Grau (1906): 1932 Northeast Military Campaign

 In 1932, the cruiser received her baptism of fire, intervening in the conflict with Colombia, together with the submarines R- 1 and R-4, sailing across the Atlantic and entering the Amazon River.
 She there she faced mercenaries hired by the Colombian State.

 1941 North and Northeast Military Campaign

+In April 1941, Almirant Grau scuttled the German merchant München with gunfire after the vessel was set ablaze by the British armed merchant cruiser HMCS Prince Henry.

-At the outbreak of the conflict with Ecuador in 1941, this cruiser, along with the destroyer Almirante Guise, was completing its annual run and careening in the Callao Naval Base, heading towards Paita on July 23, joining the theater of operations.
+At the outbreak of the conflict with Ecuador in 1941, this cruiser, along with the destroyer Almirante Guise, was completing its annual run and careening in the Callao Naval Base, heading towards Paita on 23 July, joining the theater of operations.

 With its base in Zorritos, it carried out operations, without withdrawing to the base in Callao, since it would take part, with the other ships of the Squadron, in carrying out patrols in northern Peru due to the Second World War.